ProteanDev/healthcare-records/README.md

 - GET /patients/{patient_id}/shared-documents: View shared healthcare documents with other practitioners (restricted to authorized practitioners)
 - POST /documents/{id}/share: Share a specific healthcare document with another practitioner (restricted to the document source)

-Non-visual ERD ( to save us time ) This is the interaction will go based on the data.
+Non-visual ERD ( to save us time ) This is how the interactions will proceed based on the data.

 Entities: